Yet another reason for wirehouse brokers to think about going independent: The compensation incentives just aren't there anymore.

 This year, average compensation for elite brokers at wirehouses — exclusive of their recruiting bonus — is expected to be $905,000, down from a high of $1.98 million between 1995 and 2003, according to recent data from Sanctuary Wealth Services LLC.

 The pay comes from a variety of sources, including commissions tied to stock and bond recommendations, as well as the sale of structured products and other investments.

-Meanwhile, advisers at independent firms or at independent broker-dealers are expected to pull in $875,000 in compensation, much of it coming from investment consulting work.
+Meanwhile, financial advisers at independent firms or independent broker-dealers are expected to pull in $875,000 in compensation, much of it from investment consulting work.

 “There's a credible argument to be made that we're at a tipping point for elite advisers,” he said.
 “We're getting close to the $900,000 compensation parity between independent and wirehouse advisers.”

 The firm forecasts that compensation for elite advisers will fall to the $850,000 level.

 Mr. Spears' research included speaking with 60 top brokers earning more than $2 million in revenue and 25 elite registered independent advisers with at least $500 million in assets under advisement.